The future of domain registration and web hosting

 Get Creative with a Generic Top Level Domain

 TLDs, or Top Level Domains, used to be necessary to get the public’s attention.
 But, the ability to snag a good “.com” has dwindled.
 The short, punchy “.coms” have all been acquired.
-If you want a really snappy one, you’ll have to pay a lot of money.
+If you want a really snappy one, you’ll have to pay a lot of money to purchase it from the owner.

 A lot of new companies can’t afford the URL they want, so they’re forced to choose an unremarkable URL, which has resulted in many businesses embracing Generic Top Level Domains (gTLD).

 A gTLD allows parties to get really creative with their domains.
 For example, you could create something clever, such as: “go.vegas” or “dirt.cheap.”
-There’s a lot of benefits of choosing gTLDs, including:
+These creative and clever URLs allow for you to create a memorable domain outside of the typical range of “.com” which can help you boost traffic to your website and create a memorable brand.
+However, there are many benefits to choosing gTLDs, including:

 Improved search engine ranking